Bracelets

 3-Corner Bangle

-The Three-Corner bangle is the first project that was required at the School of Design, in Pforzeim, Germany, which, by many accounts, sets the standard for excellence in goldsmithing skills.
-The aspiring smith is given a length of sterling, a hammer, a bracelet mandrel, and a steel bench block.
-With those tools he or she is to hammer out and finish a perfectly porportioned and symetrical bangle.
-When the bangle is completed the instructor puts the calipers to the piece and assesses it from every point.
-If it is not exactly symetrical the student is handed another length of sterling wire and told to try again.
-The student doesn't advance until a perfect bangle is fashioned...no matter how long it takes.
+The Three-Corner bangle was the first project that was required at the School of Design, in Pforzeim, Germany, which, by many accounts, sets the standard for excellence in goldsmithing skills.
+The aspiring smith was given a length of sterling wire, a hammer, a bracelet mandrel, and a steel bench block.
+With those tools he or she hammered out and finished a perfectly porportioned and symetrical bangle.
+When the bangle was completed the instructor put calipers to the piece and assessed it from every point.
+If not exactly symetrical the student was handed another length of wire and told to try again.
+The student did not advance until a perfect bangle was fashioned...no matter how long it took.

 View Larger Info